PFMC Safeguarding and Child Protection Policy

 A position of trust is one in which an adult holds a position of authority or influence over children by virtue of the work or nature of the activity being undertaken.

-Team members are advised to remember that teaching and learning are based on mutual respect and consideration for individual needs.
-Team members should never apply bullying tactics or make remarks, even in jest and which could be misconstrued, to obtain a desired response.
-Team members must never use abusive language or make suggestions which could cause loss of self respect.
+Staff are advised to remember that teaching and learning are based on mutual respect and consideration for individual needs.
+Staff should never apply bullying tactics or make remarks, even in jest and which could be misconstrued, to obtain a desired response.
+Staff must never use abusive language or make suggestions which could cause loss of self-respect.

-All information received and discussed must be treated in confidence and only shared with those individuals within the organisation who will be aim to manage and resolve the situation.
+All information received and discussed must be treated in confidence and only shared with those individuals within the organisation who will be involved in managing and resolving the situation.

 There are a number of ways in which abuse can become apparent.
-In any of the following circumstances, a report should be immediately referred to the designated Safeguarding Children’s Officer.
+In any of the following circumstances, a report should be immediately referred to the DSL.

 A disclosure by a child of poor practice/abuse